django-extensions/django-extensions/docs/shell_plus.rst

 If you are using ``SHELL_PLUS_SUBCLASSES_IMPORT`` shell_plus loads all project modules for finding subclasses.

-Sometimes it can lead to some errors(for example when we have old unused module which contains syntax errors).
+Sometimes it can lead to some errors(for example when we have an old unused module which contains syntax errors).

 Excluding these modules can help avoid shell_plus crashes in some situations.
 It is recommended to exclude all ``setup.py`` files.